 To Schedule a Field Trip

-Teachers wishing to bring their class to the Andrew Johnson National Historic Site need to call the Chief of Education at 423-639-3711 x103.
+Teachers wishing to bring their class to the Andrew Johnson National Historic Site need to call the Visitor Center at 423-638-3551.
 Advance planning is extremely important as the site does require reservations if you wish for park rangers to facilitate activities.